Who is the richest club in the championship? Detecting and Rewriting Underspecified Questions Improve QA Performance: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Jelke Bloem, Martha Lewis, and Malvin Gattinger for providing feedback on Yunchong's master's thesis, which laid the foundations of this work.
-We are also grateful to the members of the Dialogue Modelling Group (DMG) and the Multimodality, Language, and Interpretability (Mulini) lab at the University of Amsterdam for their insightful feedback on the manuscript.
+We would like to thank Jelke Bloem, Martha Lewis, and Malvin Gattinger for providing feedback on YH's master's thesis, which laid the foundations of this work.
+We are also grateful to the members of the \textit{Dialogue Modelling Group (DMG)} and the \textit{Multimodality, Language, and Interpretability (Mulini) lab} at the University of Amsterdam for their insightful feedback on the manuscript.
+We also acknowledge the use of AI assistants (Claude and ChatGPT) for code debugging in experiments.